 Smoking is the main avoidable risk factor for head and neck cancer and the leading cause of HPV negative disease.
 Tobacco smoking is classified by the International Agency for Research on Cancer (IARC) as a definite cause of mouth, nasopharynx and throat cancers.
 More than 65% of oral cancers and 79% of laryngeal cancers are caused by smoking.

 It is the combination of tobacco with alcohol which appears to carry the highest risk when it comes to head and neck cancer, with risk almost tripled in alcohol drinkers who smoke tobacco.

 Around four years after stopping smoking head and neck cancer risk begins to decline.
 By 20 years an ex-smoker the risk of mouth and pharyngeal cancer reduces to that of a never smoker.
 The risk of laryngeal cancers however remains higher for a much longer period of time after quitting.

-official site Increased fruit and vegetable intake
+follow link Increased fruit and vegetable intake